-Western Blot Analysis.
-Samples were mixed with protein loading buffer and boiled at 55°C for 30 minutes.
-Protein samples were fractionated by 10% SDS-PAGE, transferred onto polyvinylidene difluoride membranes, and blocked with 5% bovine serum albumin for 1.5 hours at room temperature.
-The membranes were incubated with anti-EAAT1 antibody (Santa Cruz, Dallas, TX) for 16 hours at 4°C. Integrin (Santa Cruz), α/β -tubulin (Santa Cruz), and β -actin (Beyotime Biotechnology) were used as internal controls.
-Then, the blots were incubated with secondary antibodies for 1 hour at room temperature.
-Secondary antibodies were horseradish peroxidaselabeled donkey anti-goat IgG (H+L) for EAAT1 and integrin, horseradish peroxidase-labeled goat anti-mouse IgG(H+L) for β -actin, and horseradish peroxidase-labeled goat anti-rabbit IgG(H+L) for α/β -tubulin.
-All secondary antibodies were purchased from Beyotime Biotechnology.
-The blots were detected by chemiluminescent BeyoECL Plus (Beyotime Biotechnology).
-Membrane polymer protein expression, the nonbiotinylated proteins, and the total proteins were calculated by the optical density of bands for CL-EAAT1 and its mutants divided by the corresponding value for integrin, α/β -tubulin, and β -actin expression in individual samples.
-Membrane expression, the nonbiotinylated proteins, and the total proteins of CL-EAAT1 were designated as 100%.
+Samples were mixed with protein loading buffer and boiled at 55 °C for 30 min.
+Protein samples were fractionated by 10% SDS-PAGE and transferred onto polyvinylidene difluoride membranes.
+Blocked with 5% BSA for 1.5 h at room temperature.
+The membranes were incubated with anti-EAAT1 antibody (Santa Cruz, CA, USA) for 16 h at 4 °C. Integrin (Santa Cruz, CA, USA), $\alpha/\beta$ -tubulin (Santa Cruz, CA, USA) and $\beta$ -actin (Beyotime Biotechnology, Shanghai, China) were used as internal controls.
+Then, the blots were incubated with secondary antibodies for 1 h at room temperature.
+Secondary antibodies were HRP-labeled Donkey Anti-Goat IgG (H+L) for EAAT1 and Integrin, HRP-labeled Goat Anti-Mouse IgG(H+L) for $\beta$ -actin, and HRP-labeled Goat Anti-Rabbit IgG(H+L) for $\alpha/\beta$ -tubulin.
+All secondary antibodies were purchased from Beyotime Biotechnology (Shanghai, China).
+The blots were detected by chemiluminescent BeyoECL Plus (Beyotime Biotechnology, Shanghai, China) Membrane polymer protein expression, the non-biotinylated proteins and the total proteins were calculated by the optical density of bands for CL-EAAT1 and its mutants divided by the corresponding value for integrin, $\alpha/\beta$ -tubulin and $\beta$ -actin expression in individual samples.
+Membrane expression, the non-biotinylated proteins, and the total proteins of CL-EAAT1 were designated as 100%.
 The uptake activity of mutant was normalized to the expression of membrane protein as the relative intrinsic activity, which was calculated as follows: the uptake activity of mutant/the expression of membrane protein polymer in mutant.

-Inhibition of Transport by CuPh.
-After HeLa cells were transfected with CL-EAAT1 and mutant for 18-20 hours in 24-well plates, ChCl solution was added to wash the cells twice, and then the cells were incubated with different concentrations of CuPh at room temperature for 5 minutes, followed by washing twice with ChCl solution.
-Uptake activity was detected as described previously.
-CuPh stock solution was prepared by mixing 400 μ l of 1.25 M 1,10phenanthroline in water:ethanol (1:1) and 600 μ l of 250 mM CuSO4.
-The aim of the concentration curve was to explore a concentration where CuPh caused partial inhibition and the effects of the different external media could be most clearly shown.
+Inhibition of transport by CuPh

+After HeLa cells transfected with CL-EAAT1 and mutant for 18-20 h in 24-well plates, ChCl solution was added to wash the cells twice, and then the cells were incubated with different concentrations of CuPh at room temperature for 5 min, followed by washing twice with ChCl solution.
+Uptake activity was detected as described above.
+CuPh stock solution was prepared by mixing 400 μl of 1.25 M 1,10-phenanthroline in water: ethanol (1:1) and 600 μl of 250 mM CuSO4.
+The aim of the concentration curve was to explore a concentration where CuPh caused a partial inhibition and the effects of the different external media could be showed most clearly.

-Restoration of Activity with Dithiothreitol.
+Restoration of activity with dithiothreitol

 HeLa cells expressing CL-EAAT1 and mutants were washed twice with ChCl solution.
-The corresponding concentration of CuPh was added and incubated at room temperature for 5 minutes.
-The incubated solution was discarded and the cells were washed twice with ChCl solution.
-Next, NaCl solution containing 20 mM DL-dithiothreitol (DTT) was added and the cells were incubated for 5 minutes.
+The corresponding concentration of CuPh was added and incubated at room temperature for 5 min.
+The incubated solution was discarded and the cells washed twice with ChCl solution.
+Next, NaCl solution containing 20 mM DTT was added and the cells incubated for 5 min.
 The incubated solution was discarded, the cells were washed twice with ChCl solution, and the transport activity of the mutant was detected.

-Inhibition of Transport by Cd2+.
+Inhibition of transport by Cd2+

 HeLa cells expressing CL-EAAT1 and mutants were washed twice with ChCl solution.
-Then, 500 mM cadmium chloride in transport solution [150 mM NaCl, 5 m

-MKPi (pH7.4), 0.5 mM MgSO4, and 0.3 mM $CaCl_2$] was added and incubated at room temperature for 5 minutes.
-The incubated solution was discarded, the cells were washed twice with ChCl solution, and the transport activity of the mutant was detected.
+500 mM cadmium chloride in transport solution [150 mM NaCl, 5 m MKPi (pH7.4), 0.5 mM MgSO4, and 0.3 mM CaCl2] was added and incubated at room temperature for 5 min.
+The incubated solution was discarded, the cells washed twice with ChCl solution, and the transport activity of mutant detected.